 Socially responsible public procurement is also crucial for the development of CE.
 This is a very important (high impact potential) area for creating circular market needs and stimulating green innovation.
 Procedures in which public bodies, such as government departments, local and regional governments or public law bodies, purchase works, goods or services from companies can and should support the transition to a circular economy.
-Closed-loop public procurement can be defined as a procedure for public authorities to purchase works, goods, or services to ensure that energy and material cycles within supply chains are closed, with negative environmental impacts and waste generation throughout the life cycle minimised or, at best, eliminated24.
+Closed-loop public procurement can be defined as a procedure for public authorities to purchase works, goods, or services to ensure that energy and material cycles within supply chains are closed, with negative environmental impacts and waste generation throughout the life cycle minimised or, at best, eliminated.
 Procurement to help close the loop in the economy is also intended to achieve the sustainable development goals set out in the UN 2030 Agenda for Sustainable Development.
 In particular, Goal 12 - Sustainable Consumption and Production - includes a specific objective to promote sustainable procurement practices in line with national policies and priorities.
-As of 28 July 2016, when the Act of 22 June 2016 amending the Public Procurement Law (Journal of Laws 2016, item 1020) transposing the provisions of the Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement into the Polish legal system, it became a more effective tool for socially responsible public procurement25.
+As of 28 July 2016, when the Act of 22 June 2016 amending the Public Procurement Law (Journal of Laws 2016, item 1020) transposing the provisions of the Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 on public procurement into the Polish legal system, it became a more effective tool for socially responsible public procurement.
 The EU directive as well as the act amending the Public Procurement Law address the issue of socially responsible public procurement in a much broader way.
 According to the developed definition, responsible public procurement refers to the stages of public procurement that consider one or more of the following aspects: promotion of decent work, respect for human rights and labour law, support for social inclusion, support for the social economy and small and medium enterprises, as well as promotion of equal opportunities and the principle of "accessible and designed for all".
 These objectives shall be achieved, inter alia, by taking into account the issues of fair and ethical trade and compliance with the principles of the Treaty and the Directives on public procurement.
 As already mentioned, public procurement can play a key role in the transition to a circular economy.
 By applying closed-loop principles to procurement, it is easier for public sector purchasers to adopt a holistic approach to sustainability - from the initial stages of the procurement process through to the end of life of the product - while also taking advantage of opportunities to make savings.

 The idea of considering social aspects at the national level was shaped, i.a. by the Strategy "Efficient State 2020".
-This document indicates that in order to effectively manage material and financial resources, public administration offices should put emphasis on the dissemination of already existing legal solutions concerning the inclusion of social issues (the so-called social clauses), environmental aspects (the so-called green public procurement) in the tender procedures and increase the participation of small and medium-sized enterprises in the public procurement system.
+This document indicates that in order to effectively manage material and financial resources, public administration offices should put emphasis on the dissemination of already existing legal solutions concerning the inclusion of social issues (the

-23 Deloitte, (2018).
+&lt;sup>23 Deloitte, (2018).
 Closed loop - open opportunities, Circular economy in Poland.

-24 European Commission, (2018).
+&lt;sup>24 European Commission, (2018).
 Public procurement for a circular economy.
-Good practise and guidance, https://ec.europa.eu/environment/gpp/pdf/cp european commission brochure pl.pdf (accessed at 19.05.2022).
+Good practise and guidance, https://ec.europa.eu/environment/gpp/pdf/cp\european\commission\brochure\pl.pdf (accessed at 19.05.2022).